LowoTV/lowotv.github.io/pages/flash-mod/versions/2.0.0/notes.md

 - **Bloon Liquefier** drops acid pools after fully popping bloons!
   - The puddles deal 4 damage, have 5 pierce, and last for 10 seconds.
 They can damage all Bloon types and can target Camo Bloons even  without Camo detection.

+# Other Changes
+- Descriptions are descriptioning now!
+  - Only the towers that got a balance change had their descriptions changed.
+As updates flow every tower should get a description update.
 # <span style="font-size: 75%;">[Click here to download.]()</span>

 # Fun Fact
 This was the update where I accidentally deleted the entire scripts folder lol.
 All in the name of learning tho.
 As of now I have 2 backups in case I fuck up (in which I would, 100%, no doubts).
+## Update
+I fucked up.
+(I told you I would)